GJSBRT/blubAC/README.md

 # About
 here's some info about this AC.
 First of all it's not finished. it's a small project for a previous server.
 It's based on vb ac with some added features, which may not all work.

+If you want to support my work, you can get a server at https://dutchis.net or join my discord https://discord.gg/wMrVGkzjwW